onekk/OKKCNC/README.md

 - "RST" button that reset the code created in the editor and the memA e memB positions.

 - a new Memory Panel, to store a number of memory position and (WIP) to pass them to memA and memB

 The "line" and "r_pt" functions send the appropriate code in the editor window.

 Main goals for the future are:

 - add a Z override to make possible to correct the Z position by some amount, useful when pocketing os profiling using materials like plywood that are not perfectly stable in time, so a nominal 5mm plywood is 4.9 or 5.1 making diffcult to cut or ruining too much the sacrifical bed.

 - add more "Simple CAM functions" but not using a Plugin mechanism, a proper CAM program is better for complex operations, but for cutting along a line or pocketing (surfacing) some area a simple button on the interface is more suited.
   Not much complexity has to be added, like in the "professional" controller, nowadays no one program the machine by the machine keyboard, but if you want to:

   - Surface a raw stock it's a common practice to "touch down" the stock with the tools and then surface it increasing the Z quotw until it is surfaced.

   - "Drill" some holes in the stock at a predefined positions, using the tools for doing "helical pocketing" with a proper tool engaging

-Last but not least.

-Many thanks to all the bCNC developers,

-# Old Readme from bCNC

-Note: these functions, may or not be present in OKKCNC, most are untouched, but many may be eliminated without warnings

-OKKCNC is a cross platform program (Windows, Linux, Mac) written in python.

-The sender is robust and fast able to work nicely with old or slow hardware like [Raspberry Pi]

-Note that on Windows XP you have to use `pyserial==3.0.1` or older as newer version do not work on XP.

-# Installation (manual)
-You will need the following packages to run OKKCNC
-- tkinter the graphical toolkit for python
-  Depending your python/OS it can either be already installed, or under the names tkinter, python-tkinter, python-tk
-- pyserial or under the name python-serial, python-pyserial
-- numpy
-- Optionally:
-- python-imaging-tk: the PIL libraries for autolevel height map
-- python-opencv: for webcam streaming on web pendant
-- scipy: for 100 times faster 3D mesh slicing

-Expand the directory or download it from github and run the bCNC command

 # IMPORTANT!
 Motion controller (GRBL) settings
 - GRBL should be configured to use **MPos** rather than **Wpos**.
 This means that `$10=` should be set to odd number.
 As of GRBL 1.1 we reccomend setting `$10=3`.
 If you have troubles communicating with your machine, you can try to set failsafe value `$10=1`.